How To Banish Cellulite Naturally

 DETOX TEAS – Detoxing the body by drinking natural detox teas is a great addition to your cellulite reduction toolbox.
 Teas are loaded with antioxidants and can help to reduce inflammation.
 Some of my favorites are green tea, Matcha, Rose Hip Tea, Kombucha and Lemon Tea.

 REBOUNDING – OMG!
 I absolutely love rebounding.
 It is a great way to gently stimulate your lymph system.
-The lymph system does not have a pump like the heart, so exercise it was moves the lymph system in your body.
+The lymph system does not have a pump like the heart, so exercise is what moves the lymph system in your body.
 Rebounding works every muscle in your body at once.
 Another form of rebounding and an exercise that is super fun to do are KANGOO JUMPS.

 HEALING YOUR GUT – Your gut is your SECOND BRAIN.
 If your gut health is not in tiptop shape you most likely are going to have a sluggish liver and a sluggish liver leads to overload in the body.

 LED LIGHT THERAPY – LED Light Therapy can be an effective way to tone skin, reduce the appearance of pore size, smooth texture and increase elasticity to your skin.
-The light is emits UV-free, beneficial light rays that energize cells and stimulate the body’s natural process to build new proteins and regenerate cells.
+The light that is emitted is UV-free, beneficial light rays that energize cells and stimulate the body’s natural process to build new proteins and regenerate cells.
 It can also help to increase collagen and elastin production.

 HYDRATION – Hydrating the body with good clean water like alkalized or filtered water is key in helping the body flush away toxins.
-Disease cannot take hold in an ALKALIZED BODY.
+A disease cannot take hold in an ALKALIZED BODY.
 Water will also plump up the skin to fill it out and give it a smoother look.

 WHAT THE HECK IS FASCIA?